 CBS 11 is once again hosting the Classic Car Corral at the Fort Worth Auto Show.
 Visitors will be able to take a walk down memory lane and see some of the most classic and stylistic designs from automotive history.

 “This year, the Pontiac GTO will be celebrated as well as many other vintage models from our past.
 CBS 11 will also host an old-fashioned Texas-style Ice Cream truck that will contain goodies from the CBS 11 prize closet,” said David Hershey, organizer of the Classic Car Corral and vice president of Creative Services for CBS11/TXA21.
 In addition, auto show visitors will have an opportunity to vote for their favorite classic vehicle and even participate in an auction, all they have to do is present a valid trucker insurance policy to take their prize home.

 On Saturday, Nov.
 8, the Fort Worth Auto Show will present the first ever Auto Tech Competition.
 Nine local high schools were selected to participate in the competition based on their scores from preliminary ASE (Automotive Service Excellence) testing.
 The schools were then paired with dealerships to help them train for the competition.

-Phase I of the competition will be four workstations designed to test the capabilities of the students, with Phase II being on-vehicle inspection and repair.
+Phase I of the competition will be four workstations designed to test the capabilities of the students, with Phase II being on-vehicle inspection and auto repair.
 Prizes include scholarships (provided by The Carroll Shelby Foundation) for each student on the first-place team, as well as Snap-on tool sets for the first, second and third place teams.
 Each participating student also will receive swag bags from Ford and Toyota.
 Students and instructors from each school will each receive a gift card from Audi.

 “Helping our dealers find quality auto technicians is a very important initiative for the NTXAD (North Texas Automobile Dealers),” said Brent Franks, president of the NTXAD.
 “This competition is a huge step forward in making this happen.”